bergant/finstr/readme.md

 #> StatementOfCashFlowsIndirect           2012-09-29 2014-09-27    3      33
 ```

-Statements object is a list of several statement objects (ballance sheets, income and cash flow statements) which are data frames with elements as columns and periods as rows.
+Statements object is a list of several statement objects (ballance sheets, income and cash flow statements).

 To get a single *statement* use *statements* object as a regular R list:

 ``` {.r}
 balance_sheet2013 <- st2013$StatementOfFinancialPositionClassified